d4n3sh/thedaneshproject/content/posts/2012-11-14-how-to-install-jelly-bean-on-4-2-on-galaxy-nexus-7-wifi-jzo54k.md

 ---
 <a href="/posts/how-to-install-jelly-bean-on-4-2-on-galaxy-nexus-7-wifi-jzo54k/jb-new-logo/" rel="attachment wp-att-3081"><img loading="lazy" class="alignnone size-full wp-image-3081" title="jb-new-logo" src="/wp-content/uploads/2012/11/jb-new-logo.png" alt="" width="206" height="316" /></a>

 Google has released the official Jelly Bean 4.2 images to its servers.
-If you can&#8217;t wait for the OTA like me then the manual method will get you 4.2 now.
+If you can't wait for the OTA like me then the manual method will get you 4.2 now.
 See how below,

-I&#8217;m doing this on Fedora 17
+I'm doing this on Fedora 17

 **<span style="color: #ff0000;">NOTICE: Do this at your own risk.
 There is a chance of things going wrong and you might end up with a brick.</span>**